TamNASAGuys/TimelineOfFTypeStarManim/README.md

 To run this project, you will need to have the following installed:

-- Python 3.9 or higher
+- ManimCE run Python 3.9 or higher
-- Manim
 - MikTex if Windows
+- Numpy